 -

-• Understanding our upstairs (executive function) and downstairs (fight/flight/emotional) brain
+Learning about our upstairs (executive function) and downstairs (fight/flight/emotional) brain: to build emotional literacy and self-regulation skills

-• Have empathy for and kindness towards others (and self!)
+Practice empathy and kindness towards others (and self!)

 TEACHERS